oliviergimenez/capture-recapture-review/README.md

 ![](images/raftstack.jpg)

-- There has been some interest in developing methods for **continuous capture-recapture** to deal w/ opportunistic data.
+- There has been some interest in developing methods for **continuous capture-recapture** to deal w/ opportunistic data or. data collected w/ remote sensors.

 - Folks have spent a lot of energy on the issue of **heterogeneity** (individual, temporal).
 Often, mixtures or random effects are used if unobserved.